sifaka-ai/sifaka/docs/VISION.md

 We're building for the future of AI infrastructure using the Model Context Protocol (MCP):

 - **Standardized communication** with external services
-- **Unified storage architecture** across Redis, Milvus, and other backends
+- **Unified storage architecture** across Redis and other backends
 - **Cross-process data sharing** for distributed applications
 - **Future-proof integration** with emerging AI infrastructure

 > **⚠️ Current Status**: MCP storage integration is currently experiencing issues and is our highest priority to fix.
-We're actively working on restoring Redis and Milvus backends via MCP.
+We're actively working on restoring Redis backends via MCP.
 For production use, we recommend Memory or File storage until MCP integration is restored.

 ### Academic Rigor in Production
 Sifaka bridges the gap between research and production by: